RYFN/jQuery.clickToEdit/README.md

 Will show and `edit` form on click of `display` element, and `$.ajax data` to the action of the `edit` form.

-Invoke on a container that contains an item with class `display`, and a form that has class `edit`. or alternatively, any element with class `edit` containing multiple forms.
+Invoke on a container that contains an item with class `display`, and a form that has class `edit`, or alternatively, any element with class `edit` containing multiple forms.
-`display` should contain items whose data-name attributes match the name attributes of inputs in the edit form, or alternatively contain no child elements, and have the data-name attribute on itself.
+`display` should contain elements whose data-name attributes match the name attributes of inputs in the edit form, or alternatively contain no child elements, and have the data-name attribute on itself.

 `edit` should contain a button with class `cancel`.

-> **NOTE:** It will ignore hidden fields, and currently only works with inputs. (not selects, checkboxes, etc)
+> **NOTE:** It will ignore hidden fields, and only works with inputs of type "text", textareas, and selects.

 e.g: